DZ0501/PHP_aWMSome/README.md

 ## About

 This application is simple university project which supposed to be WMS at first but then I decided that I will focus on IAM module and a little bit of WMS.
 It was supposed to implement Clean Onion Architecture which was really hard to achieve.
 I wanted to show possibilities of PHP and Laravel framework.
-I dropped it and started a new on based on my current experience becouse I made tons of mistake at the beginning.
+I dropped it and started a new one based on my current experience becouse I made tons of mistake at the beginning.
 Enjoy

 ## API routes